Picture of a bookcase at a divorce and criminal defense law firm in Pinehurst, North Carolina

 Arraignment and Court Appearances

-The arraignment is your first formal court appearance, where you will be informed of the charges against you and asked to enter a plea of guilty, not guilty, or no contest.
+If the case proceeds to trial, a guilty verdict can result in significant legal and financial consequences, such as fines, penalties, increased insurance costs, and license suspension.
 This is also when the court will schedule future hearings, including pre-trial conferences and the trial itself.
-It's essential to have a Raleigh DWI lawyer at this stage to ensure your rights are protected and to begin strategizing your defense.
+It’s essential to have a Raleigh DWI lawyer at this stage to ensure your rights are protected and to begin strategizing your defense.

 Pre-Trial Motions and Discovery